Enabling Controls: Control Effectiveness Assessment using Human Centered Design

 This highly interactive and participative program blends individual self-paced learning and reflection with engaging live online group sessions.
 Each participant will be given access to our interactive platform featuring case studies, videos, podcasts, articles and more, to optimise your learning journey.

-The program runs over 4 weeks and consists of 4 x 120-minute sessions.
+The program runs over 1 week and consists of 2 x 4 hour sessions.

 Before each module begins, we will invite you to undertake guided, self-led learning, including a thought-provoking video, podcast, and reading collateral to prepare you for the topics featured in the next module.